Advertising using Google Ads or Bing Ads.

 Do not make the mistake of sending clicks to your Home Page instead of a specific landing page relevant to your advert.
 Make sure your landing page reflects what your advert offers.
 Try to make it offer something different or more aligned to what you believe your customers are looking for that your competitors are not providing.

 6. Keyword Matching.

-There are 4 types of keyword matches available in Adwords or Bing Ads.
+There are 4 types of keyword matches available in Ads or Bing Ads.
 Broad Match, Broad Match Modified, Phrase Match, and Exact Match.
 A detailed explanation is not really possible here but the type of match to use will, to some extent, be dependent on your keyword knowledge and budget.
 Using Exact Match, where only searches using the exact keyword phrase will generate your ad, will ensure only really interested customers will see your ad, but it will also limit the numbers.
 In some cases, a mixture of Exact Match and Modified Match may be appropriate to test results.